 Frequency of cancer (especially leukemia, lymphoma, brain tumors, and gastric cancer) is high.
 Cancer typically occurs after age 10 and at a rate of about 1%/yr but is a lifelong risk and can occur at any age.

-Clinical findings of cerebellar ataxia (particularly when telangiectasias are present), low levels of IgA (present in 80% of patients with this disorder), and high levels of serumα 1 -fetoprotein suggest the diagnosis.
-If karyotype analysis is done, chromosome breaks, consistent with a defect in DNA repair, are often seen.
-Diagnosis is confirmed by identifying mutations on both alleles of the gene for ATM protein.
-Because carriers of an AT mutation usually remain asymptomatic, testing siblings for a carrier state can help predict their chance of having an affected child.
+Diagnosis of ataxia-telangiectasia is confirmed by identifying mutations on both alleles of the gene for ATM protein.
+Because carriers of an ataxia-telangiectasia mutation usually remain asymptomatic, testing siblings for a carrier state can help predict their chance of having an affected child.

 Testing for endocrine abnormalities and cancers is done based on clinical presentation.